dexterous17/Audio-transcript-with-repo/README.md

 - Add transcript generation after recording
 - Save and download audio clips
 - Polish sidebar/menu to be dynamic and collapsible
+- Add card creation and editing via the plus button/modal

 ---